 Prices

 For many families, this is the most important factor.
 Cruises can be expensive.
-In general, I’ve found that the base rate on the Disney Cruise Line tends to be high than a similar-length cruise on Royal Caribbean.
+In general, I’ve found that the base rate on the Disney Cruise Line tends to be higher than a similar-length cruise on Royal Caribbean.

 However, you’ll want to look at the inclusions.
 Some things are included in the Disney Cruise Line that isn’t included in Royal Caribbean.
 These include soft drinks and room service fees (for delivery of everything except for continental breakfast).